Skip to main content

 This programme aims to equip students with:

-2. Abilities to help Hong Kong primary students to learn English as a second language effectively;
+3. abilities to help students in primary schools in Hong Kong to learn English as a second language effectively;

-3. Lifelong learning skills and the ability to appreciate moral, social and cultural values;
+4. lifelong learning skills and are able to appreciate moral, social and cultural values;

-4. The aptitude to work collaboratively with students, parents, colleagues, school administrators and other professionals;
+5. the aptitude to work collaboratively with students, parents, colleagues, school administrators and other professionals; and

-5. Understanding of education issues of Hong Kong and the ability to react to educational innovations positively; and
+6. understanding of education issues of Hong Kong and will react to educational innovations positively.

 Study Mode Normal Period of Study JUPAS Code EdUHK Programme Code